wisamb/HCC-Survival/README.md

 # Final Conclusion

-This dataset attempts to find a relationship between several predictor variables in order to be able to predict patients’ survival of HCC beyond 1 year.
+This dataset attempts to find a relationship between several variables in order to be able to predict a patient's survival of HCC beyond 1 year.
 In our analysis, we have narrowed down the list of 44 predictor variables to just 22 using backward stepwise selection.
 The proposed model is:

 <i>Survival = Alcohol + Hepatitis.B.Surface.Antigen + Hepatitis.C.Virus.Antibody + Smoking + Diabetes + Hemochromatosis + Arterial.Hypertension + Nonalcoholic.Steatohepatitis + Splenomegaly + Portal.Hypertension + Portal.Vein.Thrombosis + Age.at.diagnosis + Performance.Status + Encefalopathy.degree + Ascites.degree + AlphaFetoprotein + Haemoglobin + Total.Bilirubin + Alanine.transaminase + Alkaline.phosphatase + Major.dimension.of.nodule + Ferritin </i>

-There is indication that the shape of the decision boundary is in fact linear since the best performing models are SVM with a polynomial kernel adn degree = 1, SVM with linear kernel, and logistic regression.
-Additional data can potentially vastly improve the approximately 20% test error rate, and all three models should be reevaluated to determine the best model.
-In doing so, this data and prediction model will help doctors determine a particular patient’s stage of HCC, and therefore determine best course of treatment.
+There is indication that the shape of the decision boundary is in fact linear since the best performing models are SVM with a polynomial kernel and degree = 1, SVM with a linear kernel, and logistic regression.
+Additional data can potentially vastly improve the approximately 20% test error rate, and all three models should be reevaluated to determine the best performing model.
+In doing so, this data and associated prediction model can potentially help doctors determine a particular patient’s stage of HCC, and therefore determine best course of treatment.

 </div>